oscarmirones/oscarmirones/README.md

-# Hi there 👋
+# Welcome to my personal site!👋

 ### My passion is data analysis.
-Learning continuously about machine learning techniques, deep learning and data mining applied to any study field.
+Learning continuously about machine learning techniques, deep learning and data mining applied to meteorology and climatology.

 - 🌱 I’m currently learning machine learning tecniques applied to meteorology.
 In particular, applied to modeling tropical cyclone's precipitation.
+I also study the calibration of precipitation data from satellites.
 - 😍 Football lover
 - 📘📕📔📗 University of Cantabria